MathSEE-Modeling-Week/Modeling-Week/README.md

 The QMC method enhances basic Monte Carlo by using low-discrepancy sequences for more uniform sampling.
 Get familiar with the [Quasi Monte Carlo](UQ/QMC.ipynb) (QMC) method and implement it as an UM-Bridge client.
 You can find a sample solution [here](UQ/QMC_client.ipynb).

 ### 5.2 Markov Chain Monte Carlo
 In this section you will explore the general principles of the Markov Chain Monte Carlo (MCMC) method, with a focus on the Metropolis-Hastings algorithm.
-The [notebook](UQ/MCMC.ipynb) demonstrates how to apply MCMC sampling to a 2D target distribution and provides an example using a UM-Bridge benchmark as target distribution.
+The [notebook](UQ/MCMC.ipynb) demonstrates how to apply MCMC sampling to a 2D target distribution and provides an example using an UM-Bridge benchmark as target distribution.
 MCMC can be used to solve inverse UQ problems.
+Try implementing the given 2D target distribution as an UM-Bridge model (server) and the introduced Metropolis-Hastings algorithm as an UM-Bridge client.
+You can find a sample solution for the model [here](UQ/MCMC_posterior_server.ipynb) and for the client [here](UQ/MCMC_client.ipynb).

 ---

 ### The Benefit of UM-Bridge
 You might ask yourselves why we are implementing all these UQ methods as UM-Bridge clients instead of directly incorporating them into our models.
 What initially seems like an extra step actually provides a significant advantage: it allows you to implement your UQ code once and then apply it to any UM-Bridge model of your choice.
 This eliminates the need to repeatedly implement the same UQ method for different models.

-In the following exercises, you will be introduced to various models to which you can apply your UQ clients.
+In the following exercises, you will be introduced to various models where you can apply your UQ clients.
 If you have your own models, try implementing them as UM-Bridge servers and solving them with your newly created UM-Bridge clients.

 Note: Make sure that the input and output dimensions of your UM-Bridge clients and servers are compatible.

 ---

 ## 6 Advanced Models
-In this sixth exercise we are looking at some more advanced models.
+In this section we are looking at some more advanced models.

 ### 6.1 Three Body Problem
 This exercise is about UQ for Bayesian Inverse Problem governed by ODEs and you will work on [Circular Restricted Three-Body Problem (CR3BP)](CR3BP/CR3BP_UQ.ipynb).
 Moreover, you will learn how to construct [Metropolis Hastings algorithm for CR3BP](CR3BP/CR3BP_MCMC.ipynb) which is a commonly acknowledge algorithm for MCMC.